 - Essential oils are toxic to cats, but can be used on other animals.
-Go HERE for more info. on which oils adversely effect cats.
+I’ve written a post on which oils adversely effect cats.

 - Remember that certain oils are photosensitive and can cause dark pigmentation or irritation if exposed to sunlight.
 These oils are lemon, neroli, grapefruit, bergamot, lime.
 All though sweet orange and tangerine are not said to be photo toxic I am still cautious.
 Go HERE for a complete post on phototoxic essential oils.

 - If you are pregnant certain essential oils can be toxic to the fetus or cause you to go into labor early.
 Go HERE to get a full list of what you can and can not use during pregnancy.